Morello crime family: Morello family war

 The Mafia–Camorra war ended in 1917, and Terranova brothers Vincenzo and Ciro kept control of the family.
 Many former Brooklyn Camorra members joined the Morello family; Umberto Valenti was one of new members.
 One year earlier in 1916, Giuseppe Masseria was released from prison after serving three years for burglary of a Bowery pawnshop and became a top member in the family.
 In 1918, Ciro Terranova was tried for the murders of gambling bosses Charles Lombardi and Joe DiMarco; the case was later dismissed.
 In 1920, both Giuseppe Morello and Ignazio Lupo were released from prison so their former captain, now Manhattan Mafia boss, Salvatore D'Aquila, sensing his power to be threatened by their return, ordered their murders.

 One of D'Aquila's men, Umberto Valenti, had also run afoul of his boss and was under threat of death.
-To re-ingratiate himself with D'Aquila, Valenti would take out the rising power, the former captain and current ally of the Morello's, Giuseppe Masseria.
+To re-ingratiate himself with D'Aquila, Valenti would take out the rising power, the former captain and current ally of the Morellos, Giuseppe Masseria.
 First attempts failed and a war was on.
 On December 29, 1921, Masseria's men murdered Valenti's ally Salvatore Muaro on Chrystie Street.
 Then Valenti had Vincent Terranova murdered, effectively taking out the head of the Morello family.
 On May 8, 1922, while Terranova was in front of his home at 116th Street and 2nd Avenue, he was shot by a gunman from a moving car.
 Masseria ordered his men to murder Valenti and his bodyguard Silva Tagliagamba; they ambushed Valenti and Tagliabamba at Grande and Mulberry Streets in Manhattan shooting Tagliabamba but Valenti escaped.
-On August 11, 1922, Masseria's men (supposedly including a young Charlie Luciano) murdered Valenti ending the conflict.
+On August 11, 1922, Masseria's men (supposedly including a young Charlie Luciano) murdered Valenti, ending the conflict.
 Masseria became the boss of the Morello family, and Giuseppe Morello became his underboss.